-Assessment:Exercise, Prepare an ethical group research proposal, 15%.
+Assessment: Exercise, Prepare an ethical group research proposal, 15%.
 Presentation, Present the findings of the group research project, 30%.
-Research Paper, Provide a

-5,000 word group research paper, 50%.
+Research Paper, Provide a 5,000 word group research paper, 50%.
 Review, Undertake a peer review of each members contribution to the group, 5%.
-Each individual's final mark will be determined by the lecturer taking into account the peer review.
+Each individual's final mark will be determined by the lecturer considering the peer review.